Active & Healthy Families

 AHF Program for African American Families

-The AHF program culturally tailored for African American families just completed the pilot phase and will be available for implementation this fall, 2014 in one of Contra Costa County's federally qualified health clinic.
+The AHF program culturally tailored for African American families has completed the pilot phase and has been successfully implemented in one of the school-based clinics.

 AHF program for English-speaking Multicultural Families